-Local therapy removes the cancer from a limited (local) area, such as the breast, chest wall and lymph nodes in the underarm area (axillary nodes).
-It also helps to ensure the cancer does not come back (recur) to that area.
-It involves surgery, with or without radiation therapy to the breast area.
+Local therapy removes the cancer from a limited (local) area, such as the breast, chest wall or lymph nodes in the underarm area.
+It also helps to ensure the cancer does not come back to that area.
+Surgery and radiation therapy are local therapies.

 Throughout your treatment and beyond, you will receive care from many health care providers.
 Your health care team may include: